liyi3c/BifrostMCP/README.md

 4. Check the VSCode output panel for any error messages

 ## Contributing
+Here are [Vscodes commands](https://github.com/microsoft/vscode-docs/blob/main/api/references/commands.md?plain=1) if you want to add additional functionality go ahead.
+I think we still need rename and a few others.
 Please feel free to submit issues or pull requests to the [GitHub repository](https://github.com/biegehydra/csharplangmcpserver).

 ## License